 Well, Frank came back and said; “OK, I finally get the message that one way or the other, you will not have contact with Louise.
 I don’t want to lose your company’s good service.
 I will buy you out.
 But I want a non-compete.”

 “No way. if you buy me out I will have a new company set up in 6 weeks.
 I will give you my price; non-negotiable, and I will agree in the sales documents that I will not solicit any business from companies that you own.
 I also will not attempt to take employees from the company, but if they come to me to fill a need I have, I will hire them.”

 I told him what it would take for him to buy me out.
 That price was a 25% premium over what was twice what I paid Gene for his share.
 He said ok.

 Things toddled along for almost a year when I saw a piece in the business section that my old company was filing for bankruptcy.
 It seems my new company took all of the customers except Frank’s bank.
 Frank called and offered the company for his accounts payable amount.
 That was about 30% of what he paid me for it.
 I took it and said I would honor the contract with his bank as originally agreed upon.

-After the dust cleared, I was the sole shareholder in a LLC bank equipment sales and service company and I hired Gene was my vice president of Sales.
+After the dust cleared, I was the sole shareholder in an LLC bank equipment sales and service company and I hired Gene was my Vice president of Sales.
 He made money, I made money, and things went on from there.